 Penn-Trafford baseball sets sights on section title

-When the Penn-Trafford baseball team started its season, coach Dan Miller asked the players to come up for a motto for the campaign.
+When the Penn-Trafford baseball team started its season, coach Dan Miller asked the players to come up with a motto for the campaign.

 The Warriors decided on “one team, one goal.”
 The response pleased the third-year coach.